| FUN-Start

 cavity.
 The FunStart requires at least 100grams of nose weight due to

-- Remove 1.5mm strip of plastic from Correx Tailplane and Fin along
+its design.
+Fit noseblock and trim any surplus.
+Remove 1.5mm strip of plastic from Correx Tailplane and Fin along

-- Fit, (using superglue) 10 mm triangular strip to base of Fin to line
+hinge line to form hinge (as shown on plan).
+Fit, (using superglue) 10 mm triangular strip to base of Fin to line

 up with tailplane as shown on plan.
 Check using set square that fin

-- Mark tailplane centre on Correx and glue Fin in position using
+is square when resting on base.
+Adjust as necessary.
+Mark tailplane centre on Correx and glue Fin in position using Superglue ensuring it is square with the tailplane.
+TIP

 If fin is not vertical after gluing to tailplane, cut balsa strip along